-You definitely have to include Cancun and Playa del Carmen in your 21-days in Mexico.
+You definitely have to include Cancun and Playa del Carmen in your 20 days in Mexico.
 It has so much to offer and is very different from the highland cities of Mexico, Puebla, and Oaxaca.
 If you have some extra time, you can spend a few days in Tulum as well.

 You can get to Cancun from Merida via bus or driving, which takes about 4 hours.
 Playa del Carmen is only an hour away from Cancun.
 I recommend you choose between staying in Cancun or Playa del Carmen and taking a day trip to other parts of the region.

 What to see and do in Cancun

 - Museo Maya de Cancún y Zona Arqueológica de San Miguelito

 - Punta Cancun Lighthouse